ShrenzyPanda/Trumio-University/README.md

 # Trumio University

-Trumio University is a standalone platform designed to address key challenges faced by students and clients in project collaboration and skill development.
-It features a diverse repository of courses created by Trumio and other contributors.
+Trumio University is a standalone platform designed to address key challenges students and clients face in project collaboration and skill development.
+It features a diverse repository of courses created by Trumio and other contributors (currently, the course dataset is from UDemy).
 The platform is integrated with an AI recommender system, including a Course Recommender and a News Flash section.

 ## Key Features and Components:
 ● Course Recommender: An AI-based system that assists users in finding courses tailored to their skills, interests, and ongoing projects.